apetcho/kleinpy/README.md

-# mpy (aka MicroPython): a subset of python pogramming language
+# Kleinpy (aka Small Python): a subset of python pogramming language